Ashlalala/aajonusnet/md/QNA/Q&A Of May 29, 2011.md

 G: Oh, wow.

-A:You know and before I was watching that take 15 to 20 years.
+A: You know and before I was watching that take 15 to 20 years.

 G: Wow.